Stribe Logo

 The difference between physical fitness and physical wellness

-The main difference between physical fitness and physical wellness, is that physical fitness focuses on your body’s physical abilities, while physical wellbeing (or wellness) takes into account your overall health, comfort, and happiness.
+Physical fitness focuses on your body’s physical abilities, while physical wellbeing (or wellness) takes into account your overall health, comfort, and happiness.

 How to improve employee physical wellbeing in the workplace

-When it comes to physical wellness, it doesn’t have to take a huge amount of effort to support your colleagues – sometimes it’s just about reassuring them that their health is of the utmost importance, and giving them the flexibility and freedom to do the things that make them most happy and healthy.
-Let’s discuss some ways to do just that.
+Sometimes it’s just about reassuring them that their health is of the utmost importance, and giving them the flexibility and freedom to do the things that make them most happy and healthy.

 • Advocate for activity and movement

-It seems straightforward enough – but sometimes by simply letting your employees know it’s okay so take time during the day for physical activity is the boost they need to get outdoors, or get some fresh air.
 Some people struggle with leaving their desk during the day with the worry they’ll miss something important.
 Let your team know their physical wellness is a priority and they’re more than welcome to take time during the day to take a gym class, a yoga session or a simple walking break.

-• Encourage regular rest and screen breaks
+• Regular screen breaks

-Similarly to the last point, encourage your team to take regular breaks throughout their days to ensure they have adequate time to rest and recharge during the workday.
 No one can be productive for hours and hours on end – and prolonged periods of screen time and continuous work can lead to physical strain and mental fatigue.
-Regular breaks give us the chance to stretch muscles, change body posture, relax our eyes and come back to work feeling fresher and more motivated.

 • Mental health and stress support

 It’s important to recognise the connection between physical and mental wellbeing and offer resources like stress management workshops, counselling services and mindfulness education to support your team’s overall wellness.
-By doing so, you’ll show your people work-life balance is a priority and so is their holistic health.

 • Flexibility and work-life balance